adeira/universe/src/mrtnzlml-meta/README.md

 _I am an introvert._ That means I loose energy when I am around other people for too long and I recharge my energy by spending time alone.
 Sounds weird?
 Check this video to understand my view: https://www.reddit.com/93u8rj/

+_Success motivates me._ I feel energized when I have the opportunity to do something awesome.
+I feel miserable when I do not have the opportunity and I am treated just like a B player.

 _I have my moods._ I am fine in one minute and then I am suddenly completely different person.
 I think it's related to my introversion when things simply went too far too quickly.
 I am working on that.

 _I have my focus zone._ Usually, when I am working really hard.
 I can be in this zone for a long time (hours).
 And I need some time to get back.
 I am usually not very friendly during this recovery period becuase I am still partially in the zone.
 I am trying to learn how to switch these mods more quickly.
 Be patient with me, please.